Enterprise Rent-A-Car: Enterprise CarShare

 Enterprise CarShare cars on a street in Washington, DC.

 In 2008, Enterprise piloted its first on-campus carsharing program at Washington University in St. Louis.
 The program, called WeCar, was introduced at the University of South Florida in July 2009.
 As of September 2012, WeCar has 100 carsharing programs in more than 30 American states and Canada, and the service offers almost 100 electric cars and plug-in hybrids, including the Nissan Leaf and the Chevrolet Volt.

 By September 2013, WeCar was rebranded as Enterprise CarShare.

 In April 2015 Enterprise acquired City Car Club in the United Kingdom, renaming it Enterprise Car Club.

 Sponsorships

-Enterprise Rent-A-Car is the official car rental service of the NCAA, NHL, UEFA Europa League and the National League (division).
+Enterprise Rent-A-Car is the official car rental service of the NCAA, NHL, UEFA Europa League and the National League.
 From 2004 to 2010, it was a sponsor of the Professional Bull Riders (PBR) circuit.
 In 2018, it entered into a 15-year agreement to hold the naming rights for Enterprise Center, the home arena of the St. Louis Blues.